scleradb/scleradb.github.io/docsrc/setup/dbms.md

 <a class="anchor" name="sclera-oracle-setup"></a> **Setup**

-Before using this component, you need to download the [Oracle Database 12c Release 1 Thin JDBC Driver for JDK 1.7 (`ojdbc7.jar`)](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html), and include the path to the downloaded driver in the `CLASSPATH`.
+Before using this component, you need to download the [Oracle Database Thin JDBC Driver](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html), and include the path to the downloaded driver in the `CLASSPATH`.

 ### Connecting to MySQL